 Our schools are encouraged to design their own program in positive human relationships and human sexuality in line with the universal teaching of the Church, based on the particular character of the local community and in partnership with parents.

 The study of English helps create confident communicators, imaginative thinkers and informed citizens.
 It is through the study of English that individuals learn to analyse, understand, communicate and build relationships with others and the world around them.
 English helps students become ethical, thoughtful, informed and active members of society.
 It also helps students to engage imaginatively and critically with literature to expand the scope of their experience.

-English teaching promotes continuity of literacy learning from primary to secondary schooling and supports literacy in the post-compulsory years.
+English teaching promotes continuity of literacy learning from primary to secondary schooling and supports literacy in the senior secondary years.
 Our schools monitor student literacy achievement and use results to plan for students’ distinct learning needs.
 Where necessary, teachers use specially designed intervention programs to consolidate basic understanding in English.

 Mathematics provides students with essential mathematical skills and knowledge in number and algebra, measurement and geometry, and statistics and probability.
-It develops the numeracy capabilities that all students need in their personal, work and civic life, and provides the fundamentals on which mathematical specialties and professional applications of mathematics are built.
+It develops the numeracy capabilities that all students need in their personal, work and social lives, and provides the fundamentals on which mathematical specialties and professional applications of mathematics are built.